gerrit3699/gerrit3699.github.io/_pages/en/papers.md

         </p>

         <p>
-          This collected document is not the primary publication venue.
-          The primary sources remain the individual Zenodo records.
+          The individual Zenodo records remain the source publications.
-          The collected volume exists as a <strong>review body</strong>: for readers who want one continuous technical context, and especially for AI-assisted review in larger context windows.
+          The collected volume exists as a review context: for readers who want one continuous technical body, and especially for AI-assisted review in larger context windows.
         </p>
       </div>